Z4k3n/StockHistoryReporter/README.md

 # StockHistoryReporter
-A simple python script that uses pandas and quantstats to generate a full company report.
+A simple python program that uses GUI, pandas and quantstats to generate a full company report.

 With an input of an initial inversion, you can look how much your capital would have increased/decreased.